-At Aatika Manzar Designs, spaces are inspired by stories.
+At Aatika Manzar Designs, stories inspire spaces.
 Aatika Manzar, the principal architect, has a fondness to craft spatial narratives for the users.
-A post-graduation in interior designing from Birmingham City University honed her skills and made her comprehend design in its deepest form.
-The firm associates itself with prestigious projects like the retail store at high commission of Canada, station bar in Connaught Place, and Modern Bazaar.
-What powers this practice is that every aspect of design is dealt with finesse- from large architecture estates to minute furniture details.
+A post-graduation in interior designing from Birmingham City University, she honed her skills and made her comprehend design in its deepest form.
+The firm therefore associates itself with prestigious projects like the retail store at high commission of Canada, station bar in Connaught Place, and Modern Bazaar.
+What powers this practice thus is that the design team deals with every aspect of design with finesse – from large architecture estates to minute furniture details.

 The architect is a vivacious storyteller with a motive to make buildings and spaces speak for themselves.
-She says, “We try to create a narrative out of each and every project by treating them all differently.”
-In their project, the book café – Merak, lights were crafted from bookshelves to commingle with the project’s intent.
-For ‘Maittre pâtissier’, two thousand PVC pipes were used for the ceiling’s installation.
-For Overeasy’, an organic mesh shaped toast was conceptualised based on the form of bread loaf.
+She therefore says, “We try to create a narrative out of each and every project by treating them all differently.”
+Consequently, in their project, the book café – Merak, lights were crafted from bookshelves to commingle with the project’s intent.
+For ‘Maittre pâtissier’, two thousand PVC pipes were thus used for the ceiling’s installation.
+For Overeasy, an organic mesh shaped toast was conceptualised based on the form of bread loaf.

-Aatika’s expertise in retail design is easily understood with her commercial portfolio of over 50 departmental stores.
+We can easily understand Aatika’s expertise in retail design with her commercial portfolio of over 50 departmental stores.
 While ideating such retail environments, planning and technical parts are her first focus.
 She explains her core design strategies for departmental stores.
 “A structure that ensures minimum theft is the first priority at any store.
 Hence, I ensure that the cashier counter is close to the exit gate.
 Also, I try to keep all refrigerators and chillers in one line thereby reducing the drilling and plumbing expenses.
-The zoning and placement of display racks are done keeping in mind a customer’s mentality.
-Colours and designs are picked in a way that represents the brand in its best light.”
+The design team did the zoning and placement of display racks keeping in mind a customer’s mentality.
+They therefore picked the colours and designs in a way that represents the brand in its best light.”

 Discussing structural details is the biggest hurdle because clients and even workers do not take females seriously.

-Commenting on the volatile nature of the interior material market, Aatika says that local materials are here to rule.
-“Using foreign material is not advisable as they don’t stick for too long and are not made to suit our weather conditions.
+Commenting on the volatile nature of the interior material market, Aatika thus says that local materials are here to rule.
+“Using foreign material is not advisable as they don’t stick for too long and are thus not made to suit our weather conditions.
 Vernacular or locally available materials respect the climate and environment of a city, and hence I will always abide by them.”
 For a restaurant project in Assam, Aatika used over a thousand bamboo sections for a ceiling installation.
-A locally available material, bamboo, made the project affordable and was easily executed by the local labour.
+A locally available material, bamboo, made the project affordable and thus easily executable by the local labour.

 Aatika Manzar Designs are coming up with Food and Beverage (F&B) projects in Select City Walk, New Delhi and Omaxe World Street, Faridabad.
 They are also working on a few departmental stores.